Hospital Bag Set Pre-packed with Essentials for Labour

 We recognise that preparing for the birth of your baby takes a lot of thought and planning, especially if this is your first baby.
 It is also wise to put the same thought into your postnatal recovery, as this is a time you will need to be looking after yourself aswell as your newborn.
 Our in-house midwives have created a series of 'how to' guides to help you through your pregnancy, birth and new parent journey.

 Where do you start when thinking about planning for your birth?
 There are many choices available to you, but finding out what they are can be difficult.
-Here are some tips on how to start:-
+Here are some tips on how to start:

 Preparing your perineum before birth can help stretch the skin and muscle and so reducing the risk of tearing or need for an episiotomy.
 Here are some tips on perineal massage that will help you get prepared for your baby’s birth: